 More than having the coins counted, however, you really want to be smarter about how coins accumulate.
 I’m going to show you how I make sure that I’m always under the limit, and my coins are always counted free.

 2. Know what you have – The limits imposed by banks have been a moving target.
 This limit might go higher or lower and you’ll have no control.
-The best way to take some measure of control is invest in a simple coin counting jar.
-I use something like this.
+The best way to take some measure of control is to invest in a simple coin counting jar.
 As your coins accumulate, you’ll get to see how much is in the jar.
 Bring in coins when the jar is full or hit roughly $160-$200, don’t go higher than that.

 3. Pre-Check the bank – Once you’ve found a bank that counts coins, go into the bank first without the coins (if you can) to assess the situation.
 Go to the information counter and ask if coin counting is still free, if there are limits, or if you need an account.
 Check out the coin counter device and read anything on the screen.
 Don’t bring in the coins unless you’re satisfied that the bank still does this for free.